TallKite/linnstrument-firmware/README.md

 All of microLinn's settings are remembered by the 6 presets except the scales, rainbows and dot patterns.

+On the custom row offset screem, while microLinn is on, the "-GUI" option for reversed guitar tuning is no longer available.
+Set the guitar tuning manually instead.

 What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
 It can be stretched and/or detuned, plus you get multi-colored note lights.